pepopowitz/building-your-first-react-app/outlines/content.md

   talk about organizing suitcases here? routes are just components

-2gether exercise: build out router
+2gether exercise (12): build out router

-solo exercise: build a header component, and have it displayed for all routes?

-solo exercise:
   add links to our column headers & row headers, to take us to a "friend detail" or "list detail" page

+solo exercise (13): build a header component, and have it displayed for all routes?

   next:
     authenticated routes